lxkast/Glory/README.md

 - Glory's syntax is **C-like**, meaning blocks of code are denoted by curly braces `{ }` and statements end with a semicolon `;`.
 - Functions are also syntatically equivalent to C, except the void keyword is replaced with the `blank` keyword.
-- Conditional statements, such as while loops and if statements, do not have parentheses surrounding the conditional statement.
+- Conditional statements, such as while loops and if statements, do not require parentheses surrounding the conditional statement.
 - All functions must be defined previously in the program to be able to use them.
 (And no, you currently cannot forward declare functions in Glory.
 Too bad!)
 - The compiler understands order of operations. `1 + 2 * 3` is treated the same as `1 + (2 * 3)`.
 - Glory supports compound assignment operators (`+=`, `-=`, `*=` etc).